Maurice Brazil Prendergast Color Monotype, ca. 1895

 GUEST: That's right.

-APPRAISER: It's a very interesting piece.
-It is a monotype.
-It's by Maurice Prendergast.
-You can see his initials down here: "M. B. P." The middle initial-- "B"-- is for "Brazil."
-Maurice Brazil Prendergast.
+APPRAISER: It's a very interesting piece, and we had to take it out of the frame.
+We had a close look at it, you and I, together at the table.
+It is a monotype, it's by Maurice Prendergast.
+You can see his initials down here-- M.B.P.
+The middle initial "B" is for "Brazil"-- Maurice Brazil Prendergast.
 A monotype is a unique print.
-It's made by an artist putting colors on a copper plate, and then printed through an Italio press.
-Usually only one is made-- therefore, "monotype."
-Prendergast studied in Boston early on in the 1860s and 1870s, 1880s.
-In the early 1890s, he studied in Paris.
-And it's in Paris where he apparently learned the art of monotype printmaking.
-He came back to Boston in the mid-1890s and started to make watercolors and monotypes.
-And what you have here is a scene in Boston-- a storefront-- at night.
-It could even be the gallery where he was successfully showing these monotypes, and where they were gaining popularity.
-Date-wise, I would put it at about 1895.
-We took it out of the frame.
-It's on a very thin paper, and you saw that it was glued down to the mat, which is sort of detrimental condition-wise.
+It's made by an artist putting colors on a copper plate and then printed through an intaglio press.
+Usually only one is made, therefore "monotype," "mono" being "one."
+Prendergast was a Boston artist.
+He studied in Boston early on in the 1860s and 1870s, 1880s.
+In the early 1890s, he studied in Paris, and it's in Paris in the early 1890s where he apparently learned the art of printmaking.
+He came back to Boston in the mid-1890s and started to make watercolors and monotypes of Boston scenes, and what you have here is a scene in Boston, a storefront.
+It looks like a storefront at night.
+Datewise, I would put it at about 1895.
+It's on a very thin paper, and you saw that it was glued down to the mat, which is sort of detrimental, condition-wise.
 It takes a little bit of the value away from this.
 It's something that can be conserved.
-If you do take it for conservation, I would say, take it to a good paper conservator, because it's a delicate procedure.
 Otherwise, it's in very good condition.
-The colors are near pristine.
-Whoever has been storing this hasn't had it in bright light, which is very good.
-It's kept the colors strong and fresh.
-Conservatively, at auction, taking into the condition flaws that it does have, I would estimate it at $60,000 to $90,000.
+I would say the colors are near pristine; they've held up very well.
+Conservatively, at auction, I would estimate it at $60,000 to $90,000.

 ANTIQUES ROADSHOW is a trademark of the BBC and is produced for PBS by WGBH under license from BBC Worldwide.